hermangroup/docs/wallets/electrum/send-receive.rst

 Sending and receiving
 =====================

-You may own Dash stored in another software wallet, or on an exchange such as Bittrex or Kraken, or simply want to send or receive funds as a wage or business transaction.
-Funds can be transferred between these source and the Electrum wallet using Dash addresses.
+You may own Historia stored in another software wallet, or on an exchange such as Bittrex or Kraken, or simply want to send or receive funds as a wage or business transaction.
+Funds can be transferred between these source and the Electrum wallet using Historia addresses.
 Your wallet contains multiple addresses, and will generate new addresses as necessary.
-Since the Dash blockchain is transparent to the public, it is considered best practice to use a new address for each transaction in order to maintain your privacy.
+Since the Historia blockchain is transparent to the public, it is considered best practice to use a new address for each transaction in order to maintain your privacy.